UmmItC/Article/Linux/Built-in-Tools/rm/index.md

 rm -i filename
 ```

 This prompts you to confirm the deletion of each file, preventing accidental removals.
-You can answer with "y" (yes) or "n" (no) for each file.
+You can answer with `y"`(yes) or `n` (no) for each file.

 ### Removing Directories with rm